LucasO21/DS4B_Python_ML_And_APIs/analysis/analysis_write_up.md

 The plot below shows *tag_count* along with the within group *made_purchase* proportion, for a selected number of *tag_count*.
 Recall that tags here refer to various events like trainings and webinars.
 Therefore *tag_count* refers to the number of such events a user has attended:

 **Observation:** We can see that if a user has 40 or more tags (events), they are 100% likely to make a purchase.
 That likelihood drops as *tag_count* decreases.
-Note that a user with 0 tags only has a 2% likelihood of making a purchase.
-This indicates that if the business can get users to attend more events, it drastically increases their likelihood of making a purchase.
+Note that a users with 0 tags only have a 2% likelihood of making a purchase.
+For these users (with 0 tags) we may not want to send them emails just yet.
+We may want to try and nurture them to attend more events before trying to get them to make a purchase.
+Overall if the business can get users to attend more events, it drastically increases their likelihood of making a purchase.

 #### **1.4.5 Correlation**

 The plot below is a correlation heatmap of numberic features only.
 These correlation values further validatates some of the data we saw earlier.
 We can see that *tag_count* and *member_rating* do show a fairly high correlation with *made_purchase*.

+## **5.0 Formulating KPIs**

+Now that we have a bit more understanding of some of the potential drivers of *made_purchase*, we may want to develop some hypothesis about how to improve the likelihood of a user making a purchase by applying some of the insights we just learned.
+For example:

+- Can we reduce the number of sales emails sent to users by 30% and still maintain 99% of sales revenue.

+- Can we segment our email list into **hot** and **cold** leads.
+Hot leads meaning users who are more likely to purchase (users with high *member_rating* for example), and cold leads meaning user less likely to purchase (users with low *member_rating*).
+This way we could come up with a strategy to only send sales emails to hot leads, while nuturing cold leads to increase their likelihood of purchase.

+One of such KPIs could be to increase the median *tag_count*.
+Looking at the table below, we can see that the median *tag_count* for users who have not made a purchase is 0 while for those who have made a purchase, the median *tag_count* is 2.
+Thus we could establsh a KPI for cold leads to get their median tag count to 2 or more (attend 2 or more webinars/events) and increase their likelihood of making a purchase.